mujtaba-a-quadri/mujtaba-a-quadri.github.io.old/essays/tessellation.md

     * The model contains the database usually, and also handles logic.
     * The view is what the user sees and interacts with; the user interface
     * The controller is how the user’s interactions are processed and handled as commands for the other two components.
 * Front controller - this is where all requests to the server are handled by one handler.
-In meteor, this is the App component.
+In meteor, this is the router package used (we used react router).

-As for design patterns specific to our project and not implicit to Meteor and JS, we used the singleton and factory design patterns.
-The singleton design pattern was used for our database schemas, which were singleton javascript classes.
-The factory design pattern was used for our react components, we define them and then use them in multiple places.
+* Singleton - this is when a class is instantiated only once.
+We used this for our mongo databases/schemas, which were singleton javascript classes.